-- Melissa Paulsen, Associate Director, Entrepreneurship and Education Programs and Keough School Concurrent Assistant Professor of the Practice
+- Melissa Paulsen, Director, Entrepreneurship and Education Programs and Keough School Term Assistant Teaching Professor

-- Jennifer Krauser, Program Manager II, Pulte Institute
+- Jennifer Krauser, Senior Program Manager, Pulte Institute

 - John Pinter, Community Partnerships and Outreach Coordinator, John Pinter Consulting